Flash Thompson: Heroes Reborn

-In the Heroes Reborn event, a change in the timeline results in a continuity in which the Squadron Supreme are Earth's mightiest heroes while the Avengers never came to be.
-In this continuity, Flash unintentionally stops Peter from becoming Spider-Man by pushing him out of the way of the radioactive spider right before it bites him.
+An alternate universe version of Flash Thompson appears in Heroes Reborn.
+This version unintentionally stopped Peter Parker from becoming Spider-Man by pushing him out of the way of the radioactive spider right before it bites him.
 After attending Capitol University, he ran for a seat in the U.S. House of Representatives, but lost to Kyle Richmond.
-While attending the University, he fell in love with Gwen Stacy.
-His obsession with her drove him mentally unstable, leading him to kill her stalker, Miles Warren, and succeed him as the new Jackal.
-He eventually deduced that Gwen was the vigilante Nightbird and began killing people connected to her.
-Gwen eventually defeated him and had him committed to Ravencroft Asylum, where no one believed him when he claimed that Gwen was Nightbird.
+While attending Capitol University, Thompson falls in love with Gwen Stacy.
+His obsession with her results in Thompson becoming mentally unstable, killing Miles Warren, and succeed him as Jackal.
+Gwen eventually defeats Thompson and has him committed to Ravencroft.